Skip to content

 Cause: TVDB and TMDB use different IDs for some shows; country-specific variants (e.g., "The Office" UK vs. US) can cross-match incorrectly.

-Fix: Create a show.nfo in the show root with the correct tvdbid (or tmdbid as fallback) to lock metadata to the correct provider record.
-Re-scan to apply.
+Fix: Create a show.nfo in the show root with the correct tmdbid to lock metadata to the correct provider record, then re-scan to apply.
+Alternatively, use the per-item Match metadata action (see section 8) to pick the right TMDB record interactively.

 Duplicate Shows from Different Paths